widok/widok/docs/chapters/06-widgets.md

 # Widgets
 A widget is a type-safe abstraction for an element displayed by the browser.
 The entire page layout is described using widgets.
 Thus, widget instantiations can be nested.
 Furthermore, custom widgets can be defined for better code reuse.
-A custom widget is usually composed of other widgets, changing their attributes like CSS tags.
+A custom widget is usually composed of other widgets, changing their attributes such as CSS tags.

-Instead of accessing DOM elements using ``getElementById()``, a widget doesn't have an ID by default.
+Instead of accessing DOM elements using ``getElementById()``, a widget doesn't have any ID by default.
 Instead, it maintains a reference to the DOM element.
 This way, widgets that may have the same ID cannot collide and no ill-defined type-casts may occur.

-Methods on a widget return the instance of the widget.
-This allows to arbitrarily nest widgets and change their attributes, without storing a reference to the widget in a local variable.
+Mutation methods on a widget return the instance.
+This allows to arbitrarily nest widgets and change their attributes by chaining method calls, without the need to store the widget in a local variable.

 ## HTML
 Widok provides widgets for many HTML elements.
 The bindings have a more intuitive naming than their HTML counterparts, although aliases were defined, too.
 The module the HTML widgets reside in is ``org.widok.bindings.HTML``.
 If your project doesn't define any conflicting types, it is safe to import the whole contents into the namespace.